Fakhra Younus: Biography

 Khar claimed that the attacker was someone else with his name.
 He was acquitted of all charges in the incident.
 Younus was sent to Rome, Italy, for treatment by Tehmina Durrani, Khar's stepmother.
 Initially she was denied a visa, but under public pressure, she was allowed to leave for Italy.
 Durrani engaged the Italian cosmetic firm Saint Angelic and Italian government to treat her.
 Smile Again, an Italian NGO head by Clarice Felli entered Pakistan to assist in the care of mutilated women.
+In 2005 Younus published a memoir, Il volto cancellato (The Erased Face).